Previous Finalists

 At Last!
 A Book Awards Run By Another Author

 But for all my success, I detest entering book awards.
 Not that I don't do okay.
 I was a runner-up in the Rubery Book Awards and the prestigious UK People's Book Prize.
 In fact, I won the 2014 UK People's Book Prize for my children's novel, I Think I Murdered Miss.
-The problem with many book awards for independently published authors is they don't seem particularly interested in the books.
+But the problem with many book awards for independently published authors is they don't seem particularly interested in the books.
 All the organisers seem to want to do is sell 'Winner!' and 'Runner-up' stickers.

 The Wishing Shelf Awards

 I visit approximately 200 primary and secondary schools a year giving literary workshops.
 Here, I thought, was the perfect judging panel.
-I convinced a number of the headteachers (six, in fact) to allow their students to read and judge the children's books entered in the award.
+I convinced a number of the headteachers (ten, in fact) to allow their students to read and judge the children's books entered in the award.
 This way, not only are the finalists and winners decided by the intended readers and not a panel of so-called 'experts', but the feedback they send to us we then send on to the authors.

 The next problem I faced was cost.
 I wanted to keep it cheap so as not to exclude any authors; but also, the award cost a lot to run.
 I had to set up and pay for the website, cover the cost of posting the picture books (Category 1) between schools (Category 2 - 6 work with PDFs of the books, saving the author the costs of posting and printing the books), have a 'very cool' certificate designed and printed, a medal designed and produced and, most importantly, I wanted to advertise the finalists on a popular 'reader' website.
-In the end, I set the price at £49 or US$59; a lot, LOT cheaper than other awards.
-But you can, if you wish, pay £79 or US$99.
+In the end, I set the price at £59 or US$75; a lot, LOT cheaper than other awards.
+But you can, if you wish, pay £109 or US$140.
 Then, whether you win or not, you will get feedback from the judging, an honest Goodreads and Bookbub review based on the readers' comments, and a catchy quote for the back of your next book or reprint.
 You can also, if you wish, post the feedback on Amazon as an Editorial Review using your Author Central account.
-And I decided to advertise the finalists on Goodreads.com.
+And I decided to advertise the finalists on Goodreads and Facebook.
 It costs a fortune, but I think it's worth it and it helps the authors to sell their books.

 Why Choose Us